cpske/ISP/Topics.md

 ## Refactoring

+Refactoring refers to modifying the design of existing code to improve it.

+But what does "improve" mean?
+There are many guides to spot situations where refactoring may be a good idea.
+* guide lines for when to refactor
+* common refactorings, with names
+* refactoring Python and Java using an IDE.
+Eclipse, IntelliJ (aka PyCharm), and Netbeans provide good refactoring tools, VS Code can perform mediocre refactoring.

-* I covered this in a 2015 course and its on the final exam, referring to specific refactoring cases from Martin Fowler's book.
+* I covered this in a 2015 course and it is on the final exam, referring to specific refactoring cases from Martin Fowler's book.
   Each one has a name, a motivation, and how to apply.
    - [Refactoring Techniques](https://refactoring.guru/refactoring/techniques) lots of them
    - [Refactoring Guru](https://refactoring.guru/refactoring)

+[JeremyBytes](http://www.jeremybytes.com/Demos.aspx) has material on refactoring as part of "Clean Code".

 ## Writing